chenxingqiang/secret-learn/doc/modules/tree.rst

 ==========================================

 What are all the various decision tree algorithms and how do they differ from each other?
-Which one is implemented in jax-sklearn?
+Which one is implemented in secret-learn?

 .. dropdown:: Various decision tree algorithms